-Configuration - This file type stores system configuration information and is created when configuration settings are saved.
-Saved configuration files can be selected as a system start-up file or can be uploaded via FTP/SFTP/TFTP to a server for backup.
+- ◆ Configuration This file type stores system configuration information and is created when configuration settings are saved.
+Saved configuration files can be selected as a system start-up file or can be uploaded via FTP/TFTP to a server for backup.
 The file named "Factory_Default_Config.cfg" contains all the system default settings and cannot be deleted from the system.
 If the system is booted with the factory default settings, the switch will also create a file named "startup1.cfg" that contains system settings for switch initialization, including information about the unit identifier, and MAC address for the switch.
 The configuration settings from the factory defaults configuration file are copied to this file, which is then used to boot the switch.
-See "Saving or Restoring Configuration Settings" on page 60 for more information.

-- Operation Code System software that is executed after boot-up, also known as run-time code.
+See "Saving or Restoring Configuration Settings" on page 65 for more information. - ◆ Operation Code System software that is executed after boot-up, also known as run-time code.
 This code runs the switch operations and provides the CLI and web management interfaces. - Diagnostic Code Software that is run during system boot-up, also known as POST (Power On Self-Test).

-Note: The Boot ROM and Loader cannot be uploaded or downloaded from the FTP/SFTP/TFTP server.
+Note: The Boot ROM and Loader cannot be uploaded or downloaded from the FTP/TFTP server.
 You must follow the instructions in the release notes for new firmware, or contact your distributor for help.

 Due to the size limit of the flash memory, the switch supports only two operation code files.
 However, you can have as many diagnostic code files and configuration files as available flash memory space allows.
-The available flash memory can be checked by using the dir command.
+The switch has a total of 128 Mbytes of flash memory for system files.